Miami International Airport (MIA)

 WHERE TO BUY TICKETS?

-Over the last decade, the Marlins have consistently ranked in the bottom five in attendance.
-Unfortunately, even new Marlins Park hasn't brought fans to the ballpark.
-The Inaugural season of Marlins Park drew in only 27K fans on an average night.
-This is only 73% full and quite disappointing for a brand new ballpark.
+Over the last decade, the Marlins have consistently ranked in the bottom five in Major League attendance.
+Unfortunately, even new loanDepot Park hasn't brought fans to the ballpark.
+On an average game in 2017, loanDepot Park was only 54% full.
 With the Marlins rebuilding their team, you can expect few sellouts and tickets to be readily available.

 WHEN TO GO?

 South Florida is a tropical region with year-round sunshine.
-Remember that Marlins Park has a retractable roof, so there is no worry that a rainout will spoil your trip.
-Ballpark Chasers suggest planning a trip to Marlins Park in the beginning of the season when your home city is still struggling to see sun.
+Remember that loanDepot Park has a retractable roof, so there is no worry that a rainout will spoil your trip.
+Ballpark Chasers suggest planning a trip to loanDepot Park in the beginning of the season when your home city is still struggling to see sun.

 WHAT ELSE TO SEE?